Coming to the UvA and getting to know Amsterdam

 We're proud to host our summer programmes at the University of Amsterdam's Roeterseiland Campus.
 Complete with restaurants, cafes, library and study places, this state-of-the-art campus is surrounded by canals in beautiful Amsterdam East.

-Many of our programmes offer housing arrangements for UvA summer school students, either through university-provided accomodation or other partners.
+Most of our programmes offer housing arrangements for UvA summer school students through university-provided accomodation.
 Please check the programme pages for more specific information about our housing options, as circumstances vary per course.
 In general, Amsterdam is a popular summer destination for people from around the world.
 Due to limited urban space and high demand, affordable housing is extremely challenging to find.
 If you are traveling on a budget, we recommend that you apply for housing arranged through the university, if available.
 Housing is first-come-first-served: make your plans early, and indicate on your application (or as soon as possible) if you will be applying for university provided accommodation.

 In order to attend one of our summer programmes, you might need to obtain a Schengen or Short Stay Visa (Visum Kort Verblijf).
 You will not need a (provisional) residence permit since all summer programmes are less than 3 months in length.
 Students from certain countries do not need an entry visa.
 To see what applies to your situation, please visit this government website.
 You can also check the Student Visa Wizard.
 Ensure that you read all the provided information carefully, as Visa appplications often involve a number of steps, and can take a considerable amount of time to arrange through the Embassy in your home country.

-Students who require a visa to enter the Netherlands are strongly advised to apply by the early deadling (1st of February 2023), in order to ensure there is enough time to obtain a visa.
+Students who require a visa to enter the Netherlands are strongly advised to apply by the early deadline, in order to ensure there is enough time to obtain a visa.

 Insurance is required.
 You are required to have appropriate health insurance for the duration of your stay in the Netherlands.
 For a diagram that indicates which insurance applies to you, please refer to the "Insurance" section of the Study in Holland website.
 Please check before you come to the Netherlands whether your insurance will cover the complete period of your stay abroad, and what type of coverage it consists of.